marinatb/marinatb/README.md

-# builder
+# MarinaTB
-Builder of the testbed
+A network testbed for cybersecurity experimentation.

 ## Building